+Are Your KPIs Leading You to Profits or Bankruptcy?

 There’s a very big difference between metrics and Key Performance Indicators (KPIs).
 The question isn’t, “Do you know the difference?”
 The question should be, "How well are you applying KPIs to your business?"